February 21, 2022

 What a Smart Internal Communication Strategy Achieves

 When done well, strategic communication plans can help you achieve strong results for your business.
-As we’ve learned in helping scores of organizations develop plans, here’s what we’ve seen as the most obvious results from a great plan:
+Based on the scores of organizations we've helped to develop and implement strategic plans, we’ve seen significant results:

-- Turn a strategy into action, such as helping to reduce safety incidents, engaging employees around diversity and inclusion initiatives, or healthcare and well-being concerns
+- Turn a strategy into action and embed new behaviors into an organization, such as reducing safety incidents and engaging employees in diversity and inclusion initiatives

 - Help employees with a change